Probabilistic Forecasting with Generative Networks via Scoring Rule Minimization: Introduction

 \section{Introduction}

-In many disciplines (for instance economics and meteorology), practitioners want to forecast future outcomes based on observations up to the present moment.
-As opposed to a deterministic forecast, a probabilistic one yields uncertainty in the prediction.
-Probabilistic forecasting \cite{gneiting2014probabilistic} is commonplace in Numerical Weather Prediction (NWP, \citealp{palmer2012towards}), where physics-based models are run multiple times to obtain an ensemble of forecasts representing the possible evolution of the weather.
-To assess the performance of NWP systems, Scoring Rules (SRs, \citealp{gneiting2007strictly}) are commonly used.
-SRs are functions quantifying the quality of a probabilistic forecast with respect to the observed outcome.
-Of all SRs, so-called \textit{strictly proper} ones are minimized in expectation only when the forecast distribution coincides with the data generating one.
+In many disciplines (for instance econometrics and meteorology), practitioners want to forecast the future state of a phenomenon.
+Providing prediction uncertainty (ideally by stating a full probability distribution) is often essential.
+This task is called \textit{probabilistic forecasting} \citep{gneiting2014probabilistic} and is commonplace in Numerical Weather Prediction (NWP, \citealp{palmer2012towards}), where physics-based models are run multiple times to obtain an ensemble of forecasts representing the possible evolution of the weather \citep{leutbecher2008ensemble}.
+To assess the performance of NWP systems, people commonly use Scoring Rules (SRs, \citealp{gneiting2007strictly}), functions quantifying the quality of a probabilistic forecast in relation to the observed outcome.

-Parallelly, in the deep learning literature, generative neural networks have been developed to sample from probability distributions on structured and high dimensional spaces.
-Specifically, the neural network defines a map from a latent variable space to the outcome space, and samples on the latter are obtained by transforming latent variable draws.
-The distribution is thus implicitly defined, as the density is inaccessible.
-In \textit{conditional} generative networks, the network output additionally depends on a conditioning variable; by keeping that fixed, samples from a conditional distribution can be obtained.

-Generative networks are usually trained in the framework of Generative Adversarial Networks (GANs, \citealp{goodfellow2014generative, mirza2014conditional}).
-There, a \textit{discriminator} network is tasked with distinguishing between generated and true data, and trained against the generator in a min-max setting: the discriminator aims to maximize its discriminative power, while the generative network is trained to minimize it; at convergence, the generative network produces samples from the data generating process.
-However, the adversarial formulation makes the training of GANs unstable: tuning experience is required to obtain good performances.

-Here, we propose to train conditional generative networks using SRs as an objective, for the task of probabilistic forecast.
-Specifically, we assume to have a long time-series recording of the phenomenon we want to forecast and use this to build a training dataset composed of past observations and targets.
-Each observation window is used to forecast the corresponding target, and the performance with respect to the realization is assessed using a Scoring Rule, whose value the network is trained to minimize.
-Compared to GANs, no discriminator or adversarial formulation is needed, which makes training and hyperparameters selection easier.

-We apply this method to two benchmark models of chaotic systems; with respect to GANs, we find the forecast of our method to better match the realizations: importantly, the calibration of the forecast is drastically improved.
-We then apply our method to a real-life global dataset of weather observations, with promising results.